cobrateam/splinter/docs/tutorial.rst

 Create a Browser instance
 =========================

 First of all, import ``Browser`` class and instantiate it.

 .. highlight:: python

 ::

-    from splinter.browser import Browser
+    from splinter import Browser
     browser = Browser()